interstellarYachtClub/bpmTools/README.md

 4. `serve -s build`
 5. Make sick beats!

+## Updates:
+-Added hide/show functionality so that user can toggle between hiding/displaying useful tools -Added a sub-bass compression attack time table

 ## Still to do:
 - Add a nav bar for multipage functionality
 - - Add a page with thorough explanation on the functionality
 - - Add an about page that explans technical details of the site
 - Clean up the styling
-- Add a sub-bass compression time calculator
 - Add an EQ range per note chart

 ## Wishlist items: